Replace a leaky kitchen sink strainer

 Test for the leak

-Fill up the sink with water and touch a facial tissue between the bottom of the basket strainer and the sink.
+Fill up the sink with water and touch a facial tissue between the bottom of the kitchen sink drain and the sink.
 If the tissue picks up any water, you’ve got a leaky basket strainer.

 Loosen the coupling nut